An Essay On The Nepotism Of New Zealand's Political Far-Left

 Amazing to think that people like Berentson-Shaw are the arbiters of what “good” information on social media2 should be.
 She, like the other speech totalitarians, fails to specify what “good” is and what constitutes “misinformation”— a common theme.
-Other associates of The Workshop include the far-far-left polemicist and genuine racist Morgan Godfery (who needs no further descriptors) and Tze Ming Mok, former globalist United Nations employee and “minority advocate".
+Other associates of The Workshop include the far-far-left polemicist and genuine troublemaker Morgan Godfery (who needs no further descriptors) and Tze Ming Mok, former globalist United Nations employee and “minority advocate".
 Here’s Ms Mok with the far-left New Zealand Green Party, second from the right in the Palestine t-shirt:

 As you can see, the objectivity of the researchers may be called into question, obviously political connections factored into the selection process, especially when considering the interviewee selection in the body of the report’s qualitative narrative—but we’ll get to that later.